belle2/basf2/svd/doc/index.rst

 * list of strips above threshold (:math:`SNR > 3`): for each strip the amplitude (in ``ADC``) of each of the 6 (or 3) acquired samples from the digitization of the APV (readout chip) waveform
 * information of the arrival of the trigger signal with respect to the SVD time reference frame.
 This information is used to express the hit time in the trigger time-reference frame.
-* additional informations on the acquisition mode, data format, ...
+* additional information on the acquisition mode, data format, ...

 In addition, calibration constants from local runs (strip gain, noise, ...) and from offline calibrations (hit time, :math:`\frac{dE}{dx}`) are used in reconstruction.